-We gather together each Sunday morning and Wednesday evening for worship, fellowship, and study.
+We gather together each Sunday morning for worship, fellowship, and study.
 We would love to have you gather with us to receive our Lord’s gifts.

 Our primary time of worship is called the “Divine Service” (also known as the Divine Liturgy or Holy Mass).
-The Divine Service is celebrated every Sunday and most Wednesdays.
-We believe that within this service God comes to serve us with His gifts.
+For the time being, the Divine Service is celebrated on the 1st, 3rd, and any 5th Sundays with a service of the word on the 2nd and 4th Sundays.
+We believe that within the Divine Service God comes to serve us with His gifts.
 As we hear His Word preached, the absolution (word of forgiveness) pronounced, and receive the body and blood of Jesus in the Lord’s Supper, God forgives us our sins and strengthens us in our relationship with Him and with one another.
 Having received from Him His gifts, we respond in prayer, praise, and thanksgiving.

 This Divine Service follows the pattern of the historic liturgy in which we are able, as a community, to join in retelling the story of God’s work of salvation in Jesus.
 The historic liturgy is essentially nothing more nor less than singing and speaking the songs and statements made to and about Jesus in Holy Scripture.